-X-rays are an important diagnostic tool used as part of a dental examination in order to detect tooth decay, periodontal disease, tumors, cysts, development problems, or any other abnormalities that are not clinically visible in the mouth.
-Many conditions such as abscesses, tooth decay and bone loss can become serious before they are visible clinically.
+Digital X-rays are an important diagnostic tool used as part of a dental examination in order to detect tooth decay, periodontal disease, tumors, cysts, development problems, or any other abnormalities.
+That are not clinically visible in the mouth.
+Many conditions such as abscesses, tooth decay, and bone loss can become serious before they are visible clinically.

 WEAR AND STRESS CHECK

 By looking for early signs of stress or wear on teeth, we are evaluating the potential for future problems and finding ways to prevent them.